 The selected Difference Maker will receive $1,000 cash to be used however they choose.

-We are honored to recognize Randall McFarland for his outstanding leadership.
-Congratulations and thank you to Mr. McFarland for his work in reducing the incidence of adolescent risk behaviors and truly Making a Difference in the lives of students!
+We are honored to recognize Emily Herring for her outstanding leadership!
+Congratulations and thank you to Mrs. Herring for her work in reducing the incidence of adolescent risk behaviors and truly Making a Difference in the lives of students!